feincms/feincms3/docs/index.rst

 ==============================

 feincms3 runs on Python 2.7 and Python 3.4 or better.
-The minimum required Django version is 1.9 (because of django-content-editor_'s dependency on Django's features that have only been added in this version).
-Also, because of django-cte-forest_ it is currently PostgreSQL_ only because it lacks support for other database engines' recursive common table expressions (patches welcome!).
+The minimum required Django version is 1.11.
+Database engine support is constrained by django-tree-queries_ use of recursive common table expressions.
+At the time of writing, this means that PostgreSQL, sqlite3 (>3.8.3) and MariaDB (>10.2.2) are supported.
+MySQL 8.0 should work as well, but is not being tested.

 feincms3 should be installed using pip_.
-The default of ``pip install feincms3`` depends on django-content-editor_ and django-cte-forest_ (explained below).
+The default of ``pip install feincms3`` depends on django-content-editor_ and django-tree-queries_ (explained below).
 By specifying ``pip install feincms3[all]`` instead you can also install all optional dependencies (otherwise you'll not be able to use the built-in rich text, image and oEmbed plugins).